jenkinsci/dark-theme-plugin/README.md

   * You can use the jsdeliver CDN to pull it directly from GitHub: https://cdn.jsdelivr.net/gh/jenkinsci/dark-theme@master/theme.css

 More detailed testing guidelines are coming soon!

+### Development

+The pre-configured Docker image can be also used for development purposes.
+You can find the guide [here](./demo/README.md#development).